onyx-platform/onyx/doc/design/masterless.md

 -------------------------------------------------
 `abort-join-cluster`

+- Submitter: peer (P) determines that peer (Q) cannot join the cluster (P may = Q)
+- Purpose: Aborts Q's attempt at joining the cluster, erases attempt from replica
+- Arguments: pair of nodes to add a watch before ({T P})
+- Replica update: assoc {P Q} to `:accept` key, dissoc {P Q} from `:prepare` key
+- Side effects: T adds a ZooKeeper watch to P's pulse node, T removes a ZooKeeper watch from Q's pulse node
+- Reactions: T sends `accept-join-cluster` to the log, with args {P Q} and {T P}

 -------------------------------------------------
 `notify-watchers`

-- Submitter: Peer (P) that wants to join the cluster
+- Submitter: peer (P) that wants to join the cluster
 - Purpose: Transitions this peer's watch (T) from one peer to another
-- Arguments: Pair of nodes to add a watch before ({T P})
+- Arguments: pair of nodes to add a watch before ({T P})
 - Replica update: assoc {P Q} to `:accept` key, dissoc {P Q} from `:prepare` key
 - Side effects: T adds a ZooKeeper watch to P's pulse node, T removes a ZooKeeper watch from Q's pulse node
 - Reactions: T sends `accept-join-cluster` to the log, with args {P Q} and {T P}